-Our Board consists of six members, and will consist of seven members should Mr. LeeKong be elected to the Board at the Meeting.
+Our Board consists of seven members.
 Pursuant to our Articles of Amendment and Restatement, the Board is divided into three classes, with the members of each class each serving staggered, three-year terms.
-The term of our Class I Directors will expire at the 2023 annual meeting of the stockholders; the term of our Class II Directors will expire at the Meeting; and the term of our Class III Directors will expire at the 2022 annual meeting of stockholders.
+The term of our Class I Directors will expire at the Meeting; the term of our Class II Directors will expire at the 2024 annual meeting of the stockholders; and the term of our Class III Directors will expire at the 2025 annual meeting of the stockholders.

-Ms. Pace and Mr. Wright serve as Class I Directors (with a term expiring in 2023).
+Ms. Pace and Mr. Wright serve as Class I Directors (with a term expiring at the Meeting).
 Messrs.
-Jenkins and Andrews serve as Class II Directors (with a term expiring at the Meeting).
-Ms. Bradford and Mr. Nestor serve as Class III Directors (with a term expiring in 2022).
-Any Class II Directors elected at this Meeting will have a term expiring in 2024, and any Class I Director elected at this Meeting will have a term expiring in 2023.
+LeeKong, Jenkins and Andrews serve as Class II Directors (with a term expiring in 2024).
+Ms. Bradford and Mr. Nestor serve as Class III Directors (with a term expiring in 2025).
+Any Class I Directors elected at this Meeting will have a term expiring in 2026.